Teradata/stacki-wiki/wiki/Frequently Asked Questions/IP-Address-Change.md

 Reinstalling a frontend to change the private network is a *Stacki best practice*.
 The procedure you are now reading is a *Stacki non-best practice* and is documented to make you go away.

 You've been warned, but you persist in wanting what you want.
-YOu should know changing the private network on a frontend can raise the level of uncertainty about the validity of your configuration.
+You should know changing the private network on a frontend can raise the level of uncertainty about the validity of your configuration.
 If that is acceptable to you, then do the following.
 If it's not acceptable, reinstall the frontend.

 ### Save existing network information
 1. Dump the hostfile